I need more information

 Why is it important to protect biodiversity on private land?

-The NSW government recognises that engaging private landowners in conservation is an important opportunity.
-Many ecological communities and threatened species are found only on privately owned and managed land.
-More than 70 per cent of the state is under private ownership or Crown leasehold.
-Landholders who protect the plants and animals on their land play a key role in keeping biodiversity across NSW healthy and landholders should be supported in a number of ways for playing this important role.
+More than 70 per cent of the land in NSW is privately owned or under Crown lease.
+These lands are home to many important ecological communities and threatened species.
+The NSW Government recognises that engaging effectively with private landowners in proactive land management and conservation is vitally important.
+Landholders who protect the plants and animals on their land play a key role in maintaining healthy biodiversity across NSW and landholders should be supported in a number of ways for playing this important role.

 The NSW Biodiversity Conservation Trust will receive an unprecedented amount of $240 million over five years to support conservation on private land and $70 million in each following year, subject to performance reviews.
-This investment will be delivered by the BCT and guided by the Biodiversity Conservation Investment Strategy and the BCT’s Business Plan.
-The strategy will be an important tool in conserving biodiversity at bioregional and state scales, maintaining the diversity and quality of ecosystems and enhancing their capacity to adapt to change.
+This investment is critical to conserving biodiversity, maintaining the diversity and quality of ecosystems and enhancing their capacity to adapt to change.

 Will the $240 million for private land conservation be used to offset the biodiversity impacts of development?

-How can the community know more about the work and the priorities of the Biodiversity Conservation Trust?
+How can the community know more about the work of the Biodiversity Conservation Trust?

-The Biodiversity Conservation Regulation 2017 sets out what information the Trust must include in its business plan and annual reporting, such as goals, plans for achieving those goals, plans for investing money and managing returns, and data management.
-Where possible, the Trust’s goals and plans are to give effect to the Biodiversity Conservation Investment Strategy.
+The Biodiversity Conservation Regulation 2017 sets out the information the BCT must include in its business plan and annual reporting, such as goals, plans for achieving those goals, plans for investing money and managing returns, and data management.

 What returns can a landholder expect if they establish a biodiversity stewardship agreement?